On the geometric quantization of $\theta$-almost twisted Poisson manifold: -almost twisted Poisson cohomology

 A $\theta$-almost twisted Poisson manifold is a manifold $M$ equipped with a bivector field $\Lambda$, together with a 3-form $\varphi$ and a closed 1-form $\theta$ on $M$, such that the following hold: $d\varphi=\theta\wedge\varphi$, $\Lambda^\#(\theta)=0$, and

 where $[\ ,\ ]$ is the Schouten-Nijenhuis bracket defined from Theorem~\ref{ui}.
 A $\theta$-almost twisted Poisson manifold will be denoted by $(M,\Lambda,\varphi,\theta)$.

-This definition differs from that of a twisted Poisson manifold by breaking the closure of the differential $3$-form $\varphi$ via the introduction of a closed differential $1$-form $\theta$, while retaining specific compatibility constraints.
-The following examples of $\theta$-almost twisted Poisson manifolds are constructed from certain manifolds equipped with additional structures.
+This definition differs from that of a twisted Poisson manifold by relaxing the closure condition on the 3-form $\varphi$ through the introduction of a closed 1-form $\theta$, subject to specific compatibility constraints.